 The green arm is a high-tech space for plants and humans.
 The program consists of a single open space that is shared between an aeroponic greenhouse and a yoga studio.
 Learning from efficiency and flexibility in robot design, this project enables activities from separate fields to exist harmoniously by producing and sharing spatial optimizations for mechanical, lighting, and structural systems.

 In order to free-up interior space and create an atmosphere that would not be detrimental for either program’s heating and cooling needs, all HVAC and other mechanical systems are transferred outside.
 All lighting optimizations are produced through a retractable rotation system which allows the room to orient itself depending on the amount of natural lighting needed for optimal plant growth in different seasons.
-And any stability requirements for delicate plants are met by suspending the structure above ground in order to absorb micro-disruptions created by the movement of people participating in yoga activities.
+And any stability requirements for delicate plants are met by suspending the structure above the ground in order to absorb micro-disruptions created by the movement of people participating in their daily activities.